Has this ever happened to you? You read a book that inspires you so much you have to visit that place?

 - Fordlandia by Greg Grandin (suggested by Geneva Saint-Amour).
 How Henry Ford bought a piece of Brazil the size of Delaware to establish a rubber plantation and mini-America settlement.

 - A Samba for Sherlock (suggested by Gisele Oliveira).
 A thriller set in 19th-century Rio with the texture of the city’s different classes against a backdrop of crime.

-(all suggested by Marjorie Smales)
+(above 5 suggested by Marjorie Smales)